 Singapore Bourse May Reclaim 3,100-Point Level

-(RTTNews) - The Singapore stock market has tracked lower in consecutive trading days, slumping more than 20 points or 0.6 percent along the way.
-The Straits Times Index now sits just beneath the 3,095-point plateau, although it may find traction on Monday.
+(RTTNews) - The Singapore stock market has moved higher in two of three trading days since the end of the four-day losing streak in which it had slumped almost 50 points or 1.6 percent.
+The Straits Times Index now sits just above the 3,090-point plateau and it may extend Friday's gains.

-The global forecast for the Asian markets is cautiously optimistic on positive momentum regarding the outlook for interest rates.
-The European markets were up and the U.S. bourses were mixed and little changed and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is positive on growing optimism over the outlook for interest rates.
+The European and U.S. markets were solidly higher and the Asian bourses are expected to open in similar fashion.

-The STI finished modestly lower on Friday following losses from the financial shares and industrial issues, while the property sector was mixed.
+The STI finished modestly higher on Friday as gains from the financial shares and industrials were capped by weakness from the property sector.

-For the holiday-interrupted week, the Dow rose 1.3 percent, while the S&P 500 advanced 1.0 percent and the NASDAQ climbed 0.9 percent.
+For the week, the Dow surged 2.4 percent, the S&P 500 increased 0.8 percent and the NASDAQ rose 0.4 percent.

-The choppy action on Wall Street came as many traders remained away from their desks following Thursday's holiday, with the markets closing three hours earlier than usual.
+The strength on Wall Street reflected ongoing optimism about the outlook for interest rates following a report from the Institute for Supply Management showing continued contraction in U.S. manufacturing activity last month.

-A lack of major U.S. economic data also kept some traders on the sidelines ahead of this week's reports on new home sales, consumer confidence, pending home sales and manufacturing activity.
+Some analysts suggested that the weaker-than-expected ISM survey may spur expectations that the Fed's next move is an interest rate cut.

-Oil prices fell sharply Friday, with traders waiting on a crucial OPEC meeting this week as oil producers struggling to come to a consensus on production levels.
-West Texas Intermediate Crude oil futures for January ended lower by $1.56 or 2 percent at $75.54 a barrel.
+Crude oil prices fell sharply on Friday, extending losses from the previous session amid mounting skepticism over OPEC output cuts.
+West Texas Intermediate Crude oil futures for January ended lower by $1.89 or 2.5 percent at $74.07 a barrel.
+Oil prices have now fallen in six straight weeks.

 Werbung